derronli/Mesh-island-generation/README.md

 - -heatmap = (optional) heatmap type to use for visualizing properties (see list of valid heatmaps for more details)
 - -elevation = (defaults to plains) elevation profile to use (see list of valid profiles for more details)
 - -soil = (defaults to wet profile) soil absorption profile to use, determines how much moisture is absorbed from water sources
-- -aquifer = maximum number of aquifers to create
+- -aquifer = maximum number of aquifers to create (default = 0)
 - -seed = seed to use which will always generate the same map for the same seed
+- -biome = Whittaker diagram to take biomes from when visualizing (defaults to only visualizing with general green land tiles)
+- -lake = maximum number of lakes to generate (default = 0)
+- -river = maximum number of rivers to generate (default = 0)

 ### List of valid shapes
 1. 'circle' (default)